Homegrown tomatoes in the urban garden make for fun and abundant summer gardening.

 Any responses should be submitted to the Dude of Food – weallgottaeat(at)gmail

-Tomato Soup
+Homemade Tomato Soup is good.

-tomatoe soup Delicious winter favorite.
+Delicious winter favorite.

-This is the kind of thing that I found
+This is the kind of thing that I found really made me feel like a kitchen artist.

-tomatoes into plastic bags and freeze them.
+In the summertime some friends and I had some ambitious plans to make an urban garden and planted some tomato plants.
+Well we thought we had green thumbs as the plants yielded an abundant supply of lovely red ornaments.
+We had so much harvest that we began to put tomatoes into plastic bags and freeze them.
 Well when winter came I pulled the bags of tomatoes out of the freezer and let them thaw.

 As they began to thaw from the outside the skin became easy to peel off and the frozen remnants went into a large cooking vessel.
-After
+After the smoke cleared there was a delicious brew of home made tomato soup.
+This was the kind of thick and zesty home made tomato soup that warms your bones after a good winter surf and leaves you with that cozy feeling.

 Serve with crackers.

-Thank you faithful eaters and readers. since it is that time of year when all of the urban gardens around town are exploding with
+Thank you faithful eaters and readers.
+Since it is that time of year when all of the urban gardens around town are exploding with tomatoes, peppers, lettuce, corn, broccoli, squash, etc. it is time to explore this fun and delicious recipe.

-is unbeatable even by your local farmers market.
+Using fresh grown produce is satisfying and makes the gardening experience come full circle.
+The flavors are robust and the freshness is unbeatable even by your local farmers market.
 Also the nutrition factor is at a premium when your food is vine ripened at home.

-I never really was a “trekky” but as i sit in the kitchen with my beer in one hand and the spatchula in the other and tell stories
+I never really was a “treky” but as i sit in the kitchen with my beer in one hand and the spatchula in the other and tell stories of fighting off spiders and pulling weeds with 4 inch roots with just my left hand while the aroma of cooking goodness permeates the kitchen, I know the greatness Captain Kirk must have felt cruising his way through the galaxy.

-live long and prosper,
+Live long and prosper,

-dude out.
+Dude out.

 Buddhist Delight Stir Fry

-stir fry Easy.
+Easy.
 Quick.
 Delicious.

 Take the bok choy, grape tomatoes, broccoli, green or white onion and other desired veggies from the fridge, wash and dice to desired size.
 I like the bok choy whole so I don’t bother chopping it or the tomatoes, but please yourself.